-Please review the pre-interview and post-interview tips to improve your interviewing skills and to help you make an informed decision after your interview has been successful
+Please review the pre-interview and post-interview information to improve your interviewing skills and to help you make an informed decision after your interview has been successful

 - Proper Dress